CompendioVicorum/compendiovicorum-crawler/README.md

 ## Usage

-Start your MongoDB server and `config.js` file.
+Start your MongoDB server and edit `config.js` file.
 Then you could run:

 ```bash